genotrance/px/README.md

   Force instead of discovering upstream proxy type
     By default, Px will attempt to discover the upstream proxy type and either use pywin32/ntlm-auth for NTLM auth or winkerberos for Kerberos or Negotiate auth.
-This option will force either NTLM or Kerberos and not query the upstream proxy type.
-Case sensitive 'NTLM' or 'Kerberos'.
+This option will force either NTLM, Kerberos or Basic and not query the upstream proxy type.

   --workers=  settings:workers=
   Number of parallel workers (processes).
 Valid integer, default: 2